frelichwiktor/Site-crawler/README.md

 Results are saved in the output directory specified in the config (default is `URLs/` folder):

+- `performance-data.csv` – Performance data gathered from /_performance tab of each page.
 - `urls-crawled.txt` – Successfully crawled URLs.
 - `urls-failed.txt` – URLs that failed to load.
 - `urls-404.txt` – URLs that returned a `404 Not Found` response.